peterdemin/peterdemin.github.io/source/17_notes/14-how_to_get_started_with_async.md

   No matter how intentional you are in communication, there's always something left out or misunderstood.
   Follow-up questions may hang for hours or days unanswered.
   People need to be able to answer those questions by looking up existing documentation (Gitlab calls it the handbook).
+- Bias towards async discussions creates more space for synchronous meetings.
+- In Gitlab, every meeting must have an agenda.
+  And the response must be documented as meeting notes.
+  But if both questions and answers are written, then maybe meeting wasn't needed, and the discussion can be done async.
+- Practicing iteration is the most difficult value to embrace.
+  Asynchronous workflow feels taxing for an engineer who's tasked to focus on a single feature and ship it as quick as possible.
+  Every handoff is a downtime.
+  The solution is to assign the work and set expectations differently.
+  Let every engineer have several (5?) projects they run in parallel.
+  After making a handoff on one task, they switch to another, avoiding downtime to wait for the response.

 ## Stopped at